 My dog doesn’t like Halloween, and she’s not alone.
-Many dog experience extra anxiety and stress on Halloween with all the extra commotion and chaos.
-Follow these 7 Halloween safety tips for your dog to make it safer and more comfortable for your canine this year.
+Many dogs experience extra anxiety and stress on Halloween due to all the extra commotion and chaos.

 Halloween is usually quite loud and chaotic, much different from any other “normal” day.
 Be aware that all the fun activities we enjoy might be less enjoyable for your dog.
 You can help keep your dog safe and comfortable on Halloween by following a few safety tips and precautions.